 A Walk with the Mohonk Preserve’s New Director of Conservation Science

-With the Trapps Peregrine Falcon climbing-closure more extensive this year than has been the norm over past seasons (Laughing Man / Credibility Gap through V-3) we thought it would be interesting to explore the reasoning behind this conservation restriction by the cliff’s wildlife stewards at the Mohonk Preserve.
-Earlier this spring we took a walk with the Preserve’s new Director of Conservation Science, Dr Elizabeth Long who is, we should note, a trad climber herself.
+With the Trapps Peregrine Falcon climbing-closures becoming more extensive lately, we thought it would be interesting to explore the reasoning behind this conservation restriction by the cliff’s wildlife stewards at the Mohonk Preserve.
+In the spring of 2016, we took a walk with the Preserve’s new Director of Conservation Science, Dr Elizabeth Long who is, we should note, a trad climber herself.
 We walked down Undercliff Road to the Madame G’s buttress where the presumptive Peregrine pair could easily be seen coming-and-going from their preferred perch right top and center of the buttress.
 We even got to see the pair mate — a quite hurried affair atop the rock with the male (called the tiercel) doing all the flurrying and making all the noise before flying off again.
 The female (called simply the falcon), was, to our binoculared eyes, left less than shattered by the experience.

 Why Such an Extensive Cliff Closure at the Gunks?